sinch/docs/docs/conversation/conversation-channel-support/conversation-rcs.md

 To start using RCS through Conversation API you need to first have a Sinch RCS bot - [read more](https://developers.sinch.com/docs/rcs-introduction).

+> 🚧 Warning
+>
+> Both Conversation API and Sinch RCS API are regional.
+> If your RCS bot is provisioned for US then your Conversation API App should be created in US region too.
+> If your RCS bot is provisioned for EU then your Conversation API App should be created in EU region too.
+> Otherwise with cross region setups RCS channel will report errors, and you will not receive your delivery reports.

 #### Channel Configuration

 ##### Sending Config